fabou-uobaf/VaQuERo/README.md

 ## meta data file

 The meta data file connects each sample as defined in the mutation file with the sampling location and time.
+Each samples included in allele frequency file must be specified here.

 | Col | HEADER                  |  EXAMPLE VALUE   | DESCRIPTION                 |
 | --- |                     --: |  :--             | :--                         |